Facially Dual Complete (Nice) cones and lexicographic tangents: Facially Dual Complete Cones and Tangential Exposure

-Now, we are ready to prove our sufficient condition for FDCness. \begin{theorem}[Sufficient condition] If a closed convex cone $K\subseteq \E$ is strongly tangentially exposed, then it is facially dual complete. \end{theorem} \begin{proof} We will prove the statement by induction in the dimension of the underlying space $n:=\dim(\E)$.
+Now, we are ready to prove our sufficient condition for FDCness. \begin{theorem}[Sufficient condition] If a closed convex cone $K\subseteq \R^n$ is strongly tangentially exposed, then it is facially dual complete. \end{theorem} \begin{proof} We will prove the statement by induction in the dimension $n$ of the underlying space $\R^n$.
 Observe that for $n=1$ the statement is trivial: all three possible, at most one-dimensional, nonempty, closed convex cones are both strongly tangentially exposed and facially dual complete.

 Assume now that every closed convex cone of dimension at most $(n-1)$ that is strongly tangentially exposed is also FDC.
 We will prove the statement for $n$-dimensional closed convex cones.
-Let $\E$ be an $n$-dimensional space and let $K\subseteq \E$ be a strongly tangentially exposed closed convex cone.
-To prove that $K$ is FDC, by Proposition~\ref{prop:CharNice} it suffices to show that for all $F\lhd K$, with $L := \lspan F$, for every $u\in F|_{L}^*$, we have $u\in \Pi_{\E^*/L^{\perp}}K^*$.
+Let $K\subseteq \R^n$ be a strongly tangentially exposed closed convex cone.
+To prove that $K$ is FDC, by Proposition~\ref{prop:CharNice} it suffices to show that for all $F\lhd K$, with $L := \lspan F$, for every $u\in F^* \cap L$, we have $u\in \Pi_{L}K^*$.